Shmaug/Stratum_OLD/README.md

   - Stores an `AssetManager`, `InputManager`, and `PluginManager`
   - Use `Scene::LoadModelScene()` to efficiently load multiple `MeshRenderers` from one 3D file
     - Stores all vertices and indices in the same buffer
+  - Computes timing
+    - `Scene::TotalTime()`: Total time in seconds since Stratum has started
+    - `Scene::DeltaTIme()`: Delta time in seconds between last frame and the current frame
 - `Object`
   - Base class for all Scene Objects.
 Stores a Position, Rotation, and Scale that is used to compute an object-to-parent matrix (see `Object::ObjectToParent()`).
 Objects can have other Objects within them as children, allowing for hierarchical transforms.
   - Almost completely virtual, designed to be inhereted from